 THC Side Effects and Addiction

 While THC can provide benefits, it is important to be aware of potential side effects and the risk of addiction.
 THC, the main psychoactive component of cannabis, can cause short-term and long-term side effects.
 Common short-term side effects of THC use include impaired memory, altered perception of time, increased heart rate, and dry mouth.
-These effects can vary depending on the individual and the dosage consumed, but they generally subside after the high wears off.
+These effects can vary depending on the individual and the amount of application, but they generally subside after the high wears off.

 Table: Common Side Effects of THC